-Converge markets and sells its services directly to customers through its professional staff, senior management and direct sales personnel operating out of its headquarters and sales offices in Canada, the United States and Europe.
+Converge markets and sells its services directly to customers through its professional staff, senior management and direct sales personnel operating out of its headquarters and sales offices in Canada, the United States ,Europe and the UK.

-Converge divides North America into five sales regions and also has sales staff located in Europe.
-Converge has a team of salespeople spread over its five regions that work directly with customers to address their IT needs.
+Converge divides North America into five sales regions and also has sales staff located in Europe and the UK.
+Converge has a team of salespeople spread over all regions in which it operates that work directly with customers to address their IT needs.
 When Converge acquires an ITSP, it integrates the sales staff into the Converge sales teams across the sales regions.
 Additionally, the Company has also established its customer service centre in Mexico, from where customer service representatives assist customers across Converge's portfolio.